- Code JPNS1012

 - Areas of interest Asian Languages

-Syllabus: The course is designed to provide a wide range of knowledge and skills which are necessary to develop the Japanese communication skills at the beginner’s level, and to establish a basis of further study of the language.
+The course is designed to provide a wide range of knowledge and skills that are necessary to develop communication in Japanese at the beginner’s level, and to establish a basis for further study of the language.

 Upon successful completion, students will have the knowledge and skills to:

 - Recognise and pronounce all 46 basic sounds and other derived sounds of the Japanese scripts, and be able to read phrases and simple sentences smoothly.

 - Read and write all 46 basic sounds and other derived sounds in hiragana, and be able to write and comprehend simple sentences in hiragana.

 - Use an active vocabulary of around 400 items, and a passive vocabulary of around 1000 items.

 - Use the sentence structures and grammatical points required to conduct basic conversations on everyday topics such as introducing oneself, asking for directions, weekly routine, making offers and invitations, making comments and stating activities during holidays.

 - Use appropriate communication strategies to produce basic colloquial Japanese.
 The strategies include fillers, back channeling, subject omission and the use of sumimasen and chotto.